 Photo by: @katie.s.wilson

 Located right across from Chinatown on the east side of the Singapore River, Little India is the ethnic district and hotspot for the Indian-Singaporean community.
-The district is a melting pot of Indian culture with traditional food, the Sri Veeramakaliamman temple, and the Indian Heritage Center where the local Indian community in Singapore continues to thrive.
-For the Instagrammer, what you’re looking for is Tan Teng Niah’s House, a two-story house with an interesting history and eye-catching pastel walls which you can experience along with the rest of Little India on a 2-hour walking tour.
+The district is a melting pot of Indian culture scattered with traditional food and heritage center where the local Indian community frequently come together.

 Address: 37 Kerbau Rd, Singapore 219168